codeslayer254/cprogramArithmetic/README.md

 ### Installation & Set Up Guide
 **Installtion Steps:**
 1. Download the project to your local repository directory.

-2. Import the project as an existing Visual Sttudio project
+2. Import the project as an existing Visual Sttudio project.

 3. Click Run to launch the application

 ### Version